battistabiggio/battistabiggio.github.io/_pages/press.md

 author_profile: true
 ---

+- _Dec.
+28, 2024_.
+Interview on Nemesis Magazine [(in Italian)](https://www.nemesismagazine.it/sardegna-fucina-di-eccellenze-battista-biggio-insignito-dallinstitute-of-electrical-and-electronic-engineers-con-il-grado-di-fellow-nel-mondo-dellingegneria-e-dellinformatica-c/?doing_wp_cron=1764849230.3957760334014892578125).

 - _Oct.
 17, 2022_.
 The Horizon EU project ELSA: European Lighthouse on Secure and Safe AI [(in Italian)](https://www.unica.it/unica/page/it/intelligenza_artificiale_luniversita_di_cagliari_nel_network_europeo_elsa).

 - _Jul.
 26, 2022_.
 2022 ICML Test of Time Award [(in Italian)](https://www.unica.it/unica/page/it/prestigioso_riconoscimento_internazionale_a_battista_biggio).